UAlbertaALTLab/morphodict/iOS/README.md

     morphodict `src` directory is very rough; it has comments with suggestions for improvement.

-  - The `mobile-requirements.txt` file used by pip has pretty random versions of dependencies, instead of using versions that match what’s in the main Pipenv.

-    (This is actually really easy, I should just fix it.)

   - File names and directory structure have not been refined

   - Often `black` will search for python files inside the installed